polszewska/GenAIInfra/helm-charts/new-codegen-openshift/README.md

 Helm chart for deploying CodeGen service on Red Hat OpenShift.

+# Prerequisites
+1. Red Hat OpenShift Cluster with dynamic StorageClass to provision PersistentVolumes e.g. OpenShift Data Foundation)
+2. Account on https://huggingface.co/, access to model *ise-uiuc/Magicoder-S-DS-6.7B* (for Xeon) or *meta-llama/CodeLlama-7b-hf* (for Gaudi) and token with Read permissions.

 ## Installing the Chart

 To install the chart, run the following: